How do I register for the Eureka Stair Climb?

-Simply click on this link and follow the prompt to fill-in the application form
+Simply click on this link and follow the prompts to complete the application form.

 How do I know what role or what location I will be registering for?

-The roles, location and detailed information will be made available very shortly, once all logistics for the event day are confirmed with the event company.
-We will get back in touch with you
+The roles, location and detailed information will be made available soon, once all logistics for the event day are confirmed.

-Can I volunteer at the time and in the same location as a friend?
+Can I volunteer at the same time and location as a friend?

-Some roles may need multiple volunteers, so we suggest you mention your friends name in your application and make sure your friend does the same and both of you select the same role and time, when applying and we will try our best to roster you two together.
+Yes, many roles require multiple volunteers.
+We suggest you mention your friends' name in your application and make sure your friend does the same, and that both of you select the same role and time.
+We will do our best to roster you together.

-You will be part of an amazing group of people who help make Eureka Strair Climb possible.
-You cheer on the climber as they undertake this challenge and raise money for The Fred Hollows Foundation.
-Even so this is an unpaid role we like to acknowledge all our volunteers and make sure you enjoy the day.
+You will be part of an fabulous group of people who help make the Eureka Stair Climb possible.
+You will be encouraging climbers as they undertake their challenge and raise money for The Fred Hollows Foundation.

 - Fred Hollows Foundation cap